-Verb + (으)ㄹ 수 있다/없다 is used to express the possibility or ability.
-It's similar to ' can or cannot ' expressions in English.
+Verb + (으)ㄹ 수 있다/없다 is used to express possibility or ability.
+It is similar to “can” or “cannot” in English.

-1. When someone or something is able to do somethings , or if there is possibility then (으)ㄹ 수 있다 is used.
+1. When someone or something is able to do something, or when something is possible, (으)ㄹ 수 있다 is used.

-2. When someone or something is not able to do somethings , or if there is no possibility then (으)ㄹ 수 없다 is used.
+2. When someone or something is not able to do something, or when something is not possible, (으)ㄹ 수 없다 is used.

 How to conjugate " Verb + (으)ㄹ 수 있다/없다 " grammar pattern?